Farama-Foundation/ViZDoom/README.md

 make
 ```
 ####Options
-Java and Python bindings are optional, to build them additional cmake flags are necessary (they can be combined).
+Java and Python bindings are optional; to build them, appropriate cmake flags have to be set.
 #####Java Binding
 ```bash
 -DBUILD_JAVA=ON